-An allowance per kilometre equal to mileage recognized by Revenue Canada (currently fifty-three cents [53¢] per km) will be paid to employees required by the Employer to use their own vehicle in the performance of their duties.
+An allowance per kilometre equal to mileage recognized by Revenue Canada (currently 54¢ per km) will be paid to employees required by the Employer to use their own vehicle in the performance of their duties.

-The Employer will pay for reasonable parking expenses incurred by an employee who uses his/her own vehicle in the performance of their duties.
+The Employer will pay for reasonable parking expenses incurred by an employee who uses their own vehicle in the performance of their duties.

-When an employee uses his/her own motor vehicle to conduct business at the request of the Employer, and to the extent that Insurance Corporation of British Columbia (ICBC) insurance premiums are necessarily increased to recognize such usage, the Employer shall reimburse the employee that portion of the premium representing the insurance necessary to move the employee's coverage from "to and from work" to "business use".
+When an employee uses their own motor vehicle to conduct business at the request of the Employer, and to the extent that Insurance Corporation of British Columbia (ICBC) insurance premiums are necessarily increased to recognize such usage, the Employer shall reimburse the employee that portion of the premium representing the insurance necessary to move the employee's coverage from "to and from work" to "business use".